mathesonewan/node_zero/docs/RESET.md

 - Visual effects handled by `visualFXManager.js`
 - Three flicker tiers: low (soft pulse), medium (irregular blink), high (chaotic strobe)
 - Scanline and glow adjust with flicker
+- Scanline motion uses CSS keyframe animation with `cubic-bezier` easing for smooth vertical sweep
+- Each flicker tier modifies scanline animation duration and easing curve for different visual character
+- Visual behavior is driven purely by CSS — no JS canvas or DOM draw routines are used
 - Theme switching disabled due to xterm.js override conflicts
 - Fallout theme logic exists but button is hidden in menu
 - Menu buttons styled consistently with `.selected` feedback
 - `styles.css` fully cleaned and structured with comments
-- Scanline and glow adjust with flicker
-+ Scanline and glow adjust with flicker
-+ Scanline motion uses CSS keyframe animation with `cubic-bezier` easing for smooth vertical sweep
-+ Each flicker tier modifies scanline animation duration and easing curve for different visual character
-+ Visual behavior is driven purely by CSS — no JS canvas or DOM draw routines are used

 ---